thir13en/math-limb/notes/set-theory/general.md

 ```

 ### Cardinality of a Set
-The total amount of elements that a Set has
+The total amount of elements that a Set has, noted as `n(SetName)`.

 ### Equivalent Sets
 Two sets are equivalent if they have the SAME amount of elements, doesn't matter if the elements themselves match or not.